lulf/dove/README.md

 Dove aims to be an AMQP 1.0 implementation with the following properties:

-* Low footprint - minimize memory allocation, pay only for what you use
+* Low footprint - minimize memory usage, pay only for what you use
 * Portable - minimize the number of dependencies and use portable APIs

 ## Example